 The Sony X95K is great for most uses.
-It looks great both in dark rooms for watching movies or bright rooms for watching sports or TV shows as it displays deep blacks with a great local dimming feature, and it gets bright enough to fight a ton of glare.
-However, there's blooming around bright objects, which is noticeable with darker scenes.
+It looks great both in dark rooms for watching movies or bright rooms for watching sports or TV shows as it displays deep blacks with a great local dimming feature, and it gets bright enough to fight a ton of glare, and there's very little blooming around bright objects.
 HDR content also looks impressive as it makes highlights pop and displays a wide range of colors.
 Lastly, it's excellent for gaming thanks to its HDMI 2.1 bandwidth, variable refresh rate (VRR) support, and great motion handling for a smooth gaming experience.

 The Sony X95K is great for watching TV shows in well-lit rooms.
 Visibility isn't an issue because it easily gets bright enough to fight glare, and it has excellent reflection handling.
 It's also a decent choice if you have a wide seating area because it has an okay viewing angle that makes the image look consistent as you move off-center, but colors looked washed out from wide angles.
 It doesn't have trouble upscaling content if you watch shows from a cable box, and if you stream your shows, the Google TV platform is user friendly.